-Professor: Rode

-Office: KMO

-Hours: By a
+Professor: Office: Hours:

-Roderick Wong, MD KMC 9-150 By appointment Phone: Email: 917-453-3849 rodwong@gmail.com
+Roderick Wong, MD KMC 9-150 By appointment Phone: Email: 646.597.6981 rodwong@gmail.com

 COURSE BACKGROUND

 The course is taught by a mixture of lecture, discussion, and case method.
 Students will be taught a framework for critically evaluating and valuing healthcare businesses, with a focus upon drug and medical technology companies.
 The course will seek to sensitize students to common risks/pitfalls in life science investing.
 Issues that may impact the industry in the future will also be vetted through discussion.
 Students should be aware that there will be some limited reading of scientific literature for the class.